-Slide Additional Theories no 1-3 Introductory slides (Title page, EU Statement, logos' presentation) 4 Competence definition 5 Learning outcomes 6 Training Rules 7-29 Reflection theory and techniques (definition, Kolb's Reflective Cycle, reflection in the classroom, traditional reflection strategies, thinking routines such as 3-2-1 bridge, two-sided notebooks, self-check technique) Reflection has become an integral part of teacher education, yet its elusive boundaries make it difficult to define and teach it.
+Slide no Additional Theories 1-3 Introductory slides (Title page, EU Statement, logos' presentation) 4 Competence definition 5 Learning outcomes 6 Training Rules 6 7-29 Reflection theory and techniques (definition, Kolb's Reflective Cycle, reflection in the classroom, traditional reflection strategies, thinking routines such as 3-2-1 bridge, two-sided notebooks, self-check technique) Reflection has become an integral part of teacher education, yet its elusive boundaries make it difficult to define and teach it.
 Examining the various facets of reflection with respect to teaching clarifies the concept, making it more accessible to pre-service teachers learning to reflect on their practice.
 Reflection is a practice that empower pupils as learners and thinkers.
-It also allows them to build skills in critical thinking that they can apply when they are problem- solving and learning on their own.
+It also allows them to build skills in critical thinking that they can apply when they are problem-solving and learning on their own.
 Reflection provides the same power through the action of articulating thoughts.
 Moreover, reflection is closely related with the learning experience.
 Thinking Routines and other traditional strategies such as writing in journals, reporting orally in front of the class, or writing an essay describing the experience, are simple but powerful classroom tools.
-Some of these tools can be: The 3-2-1 bridge: Each pupil shares 3 thoughts, 2 questions, and 1 analogy about a topic of study.
+Some of these tools can be: • The 3-2-1 bridge: Each pupil shares 3 thoughts, 2 questions, and 1 analogy about a topic of study.
 After engaging in a learning experience (that may include additional learning content and/or new ideas), pupils share another set of "3, 2, 1."
 Two-sided (interactive) notebooks: This method values both the inputs and outputs of pupils' learning experiences.
 Pupils record content/notes on one side (input) and process the content on the other side (output).
-Pupils need to understand the purpose of each side, what kinds of things can go in each section, and that there is not one "right" way to share their thinking.